lucapette/website/content/writing/my-programming-principles.md

 as far as using pen and paper and pseudo-code something as a first step so I can let go of weight of all the sub-tasks each line I'm "faking" is generating.

-### Forget about easy to change, make code easy to delete

 ### Let the design emerge from the code

 When I started as head of engineering at [Marley Spoon](https://marleyspoon.com/), I hang on the walls of our office a few A4 pages with one or two sentences of them.
 The idea was to remind myself and my team of our foundational core values.
-Two of them are relevant to this
+My favourite is relevant to this
 conversation:

 > Less is more

 What I'm trying to say with it in the context of design and code is that good design is first of all an exercise in patience.
-Also, I hate to tell you this, the more experienced you become the worse it gets.
+Also, I hate to tell you this, the more experienced you become the harder it gets.
 You know too well the few lines of code you just wrote to "make it work" aren't anywhere close to production quality.

-> don't remember the other one!

 ### Write actual tests